 Mollaret meningitis is treated with the antiviral drug acyclovir.
 Most people recover fully.

-Recurrent meningitis may also be caused by conditions that are not infections (see Table: Some Causes of Noninfectious Meningitis).
+Recurrent meningitis may also be caused by conditions that are not infections (see table Some Causes of Noninfectious Meningitis Some Causes of Noninfectious Meningitis ), such as use of nonsteroidal anti-inflammatory drugs (NSAIDs) or another drug.
 If one episode of meningitis was caused by a drug, meningitis may recur if people take the drug again.